osmcode/osmium-tool/man/osmium-export.md

 disadvantages.
 The default is good enough for most cases, but see the **osmium-index-types**(5) man page for details.

-This program will not work on full history files.
+This command will not work on full history files.

+This command will work with negative IDs on OSM objects (for instance on files created with JOSM).

 # OPTIONS